termx88/pokemon-access/readme.md

 You've loaded a ROM that the script detects as "Language not supported" or "Game not supported".
 You return to the game ignoring the previous result... but wait, if you try to execute any script command you'll only get the message "Script not loaded".
 Okay, let's fix this...

 1. With the incompatible game running, press shift+0.
 A window will show up, asking you for a "base game folder".
 This, in other words, is the base game script that this incompatible game will use.
 You'll have to access the lua/game folder, and here you'll see all compatible scripts.
 Keep in mind that you have to tell the script the exact folder name.
-For example, if you want to use the red/blue script, you'll write 'red_blue'; if you want to use the pokÈmon crystal script you'll write crystal, etc...
+For example, if you want to use the red/blue script, you'll write 'red_blue'; if you want to use the pok√©mon crystal script you'll write crystal, etc...
 2. When you type the base folder name and press "OK", if the folder is valid the script now asks you for a language for the spoken messages (not for the game names, those are into the data folder).
 You have to enter a valid language (see languages available inside the messages folder) and put your prefered one (en, es, it...).
 3. When you type the language and press "OK", if the language is valid the script now asks you for a data folder.
 You have to enter a name of a valid data folder.
 This is the folder which containts the LUA files for the game (maps.lua, sprites.lua, memory.lua...).
 This folder must be inside the base game folder.
 4. When you type the language code and press "OK", if the language is valid the script will restart automatically and load the new data.